(Click here to go to the box office.)

 Because we’re professionals, that’s how.
 We’ve got a website and everything.
 You’re on it right now.

-Though there is nothing inherently dangerous about The Zombie Syndrome, because the adventure takes place largely in public and in the big city, everyone who attends must sign a waiver in advance.
+Though there is nothing inherently dangerous about The Zombie Syndrome: Dead In The Water, because the adventure takes place largely in public and in the big city, everyone who attends must sign a waiver in advance.
 They can be downloaded here.
 Please note that all minors must have their parent or legal guardian sign the waiver form for minors on their behalf.

 Good question!
 Part of that will depend on how long it takes you geniuses to get the job done.
 Another factor is that this is a high-stakes mission that hasn't ever been carried out before.
 But we can say that our hope is for you not to take longer than 90 minutes.
 If it does, we're all in for a world of hurt.